1) Why is screening for colon cancer important?

-Watch your local media to see when the program will be available in your area.
-Once invited, you just have to mail us back the ‘Request for Test’ form and the at-home test will be sent to you by mail.
+Once invited, you just have to mail back the ‘Request for Test’ form and if you are eligible, the at-home test will be sent to you by mail.

 To request a test, you will need to answer some questions to determine whether the at-home test is the right screening test for you.